Three cowboys herd hundreds of bison through Custer State Park at the annual Buffalo Roundup.

 Custer State Park Buffalo Roundup

-This is an annual event that happens the last Friday in September at Custer State Park, located near Custer in southwestern South Dakota.
-Be sure to to determine which viewing area you will be going to prior to arriving at the park on Friday morning.
+The next Buffalo Roundup will take place on Friday, September 26, 2025.
+This event is free and open to the public.
+Be sure to determine which viewing area you will be going to prior to arriving at the park on Friday morning.
+More on that below!

-• Gates Open at 6:15 a.m.
+• Gates open at 6:15 a.m.

-• Round Up Begins at 9:30 a.m.
+• Roundup begins at 9:30 a.m.

-• Branding and Sorting Begins at 1:00 p.m.
+• Branding and sorting begins at 1 p.m.

 Viewing Locations